Blendify/blender-manual/blender_docs/manual/editors/drivers_editor.rst

    Useful for debugging.

 Create Ghost Curves (square with curve icon)
    Makes a visual indication in the background of the editor with a snapshot of the current state of the selected curves.
    This is useful to have a base for comparison on top of which to make edits.

-Filter popover (funnel icon)
+Filter (funnel icon)
    Type Filter
       Filter curves by property type.